Special-Niewbie/HandleOS/features.md

 ### 1. Add Features

 - **Unlock 15 16:9/16:10 Resolutions**: This function, initially designed only for the Rog Ally 16:9 screen, has been expanded in the second version to include support for 16:10 screens as well (thanks to Prob for testing it).
 It increases the base screen resolutions from 3 to a total of 15.
 This is particularly advantageous for adapting screen resolutions to different scenarios, especially for older arcade or PC games that were designed for lower resolutions and might not run properly on newer systems with higher default resolutions.

 - **Stock 3 16:9/16:10 Resolutions**: This function restores the Stock screen functions in case, for some reason, you want fewer available resolutions.

 - **Add Integer Scaling voice in AMD Software: Adrenalin Edition**: This button is only for AMD APUs.
 It adds Integer Scaling, which is not implemented in Handhelds for some reason.
 This is particularly suitable for those with a handheld with a 2k (or higher) screen or those who connect the handheld to a PC monitor.
 This function is a "must-have" because it allows you to play natively at half resolution without degrading the image, thus increasing in-game performance.

-- **Set - Increase VRAM System**: With `HandleOS_23H2v2`, you generally do not need to use this button.
-The new version of HandleOS includes optimizations for memory management that are sufficient for all scenarios.
-For instance, if you have 16GB of physical RAM, the pre-configured 8GB of virtual RAM (in an APU scenario) is typically enough.
-However, if you have only 8GB or 4GB of physical RAM, you may consider using this button.
-This button is primarily useful for older systems with very limited physical RAM, where it can help optimize physical RAM usage by leveraging virtual RAM.
-It is also beneficial in specific cases where a higher amount of virtual RAM is needed and its benefits are clear.
-For the vast majority of scenarios, it is recommended to stick with the default settings already configured in HandleOS_23H2v2 to maintain the best performances.
+- **Set - Increase VRAM System:** With `HandleOS_23H2v2`, you generally do not need to use this button except for 2 scenario as below.

+  - The new version of HandleOS includes optimizations for memory management that are sufficient for most scenarios.
+For instance, if you have 16GB of physical RAM, the pre-configured `HandleOS 8GB` of virtual RAM (in an APU scenario) is typically enough for System and GPU.

+    However, if you have only `8GB` or `4GB` of physical RAM, you may consider using this button.
+This is particularly useful for older systems with very limited, where it can help optimize physical RAM usage by leveraging virtual RAM.

+  - Additionally, for scenarios involving `AAA games` like ***Hellblade 2*** or ***Alan Wake 2***, which are not launch on stock Windows due to insufficient physical GPU memory on first Handled generations, the new ***VRAM+*** feature in HandleOS ensures that these games can run at any resolution without encountering GPU memory errors in-game.
+    - In conclusion , while the default VRAM settings in `HandleOS_23H2v2` are suitable for most cases and you should use it to don't let the OS to use more RAM, activating `VRAM+` is recommended in situations with limited RAM or when playing demanding AAA games where in normal case wont boot and you must to activate it.

+  For the vast majority of scenarios, it is recommended to stick with the default settings already configured in HandleOS_23H2v2 to maintain the best performance.
+However, in cases of limited physical RAM or when dealing with specific AAA games, enabling VRAM+ can provide the necessary boost to ensure smooth operation.

 - **Minimize/Restore Playnite Window**: As the name suggests, this is useful if you need to force Playnite into the background for some reason.
 You can use Console2Desk temporarily to keep and minimize Playnite in the background.
-- **Fix Touch Keyboard**
-  If you (in the same section) frequently switch between `Desktop Mode` and `Console Mode` - this happens in quick succession - Windows may sometimes encounter a bug that causes the Touch Keyboard to pop up every time you interact with the system.

-  *What This Button Does*
-  The Fix Touch Keyboard button helps resolve this issue by resetting the `Touch Keyboard` functionality.
-After using this button, if the keyboard continues to reappear, please follow these steps:

-  ***Close the Keyboard Manually:*** If the Touch Keyboard still appears, close it manually to prevent further interruptions.
-  ***Run the Function Again:*** Press the `Fix Touch Keyboard` button once more.
-  ***Use the Controller:*** Move the Controller D-Pad left and right and press some buttons in meantime the button it's resetting the service.
-  ***Close the Keyboard Again**:* If necessary, after could pop-up again for just a time , press the `X` on the Keyboard Window and close the keyboard manually again.
-  This process should address the issue and prevent the keyboard from reappearing in the future.
 - **PayPal**: As you might guess, this is the donation section where you can donate directly to me and support the HandleOS project if you enjoyed it.

 ### 2. Settings Menu